rcdosado/coderprog-scraper/README.md

 Multithreading - every URL will be executed by a thread, and then saved one by one, so expect data to be saved in random order, but sure will be fast. unfortunately the site has some anti-scraping mechanism so a system sleep is needed.

-Memory efficient - every page JSON output is written in append mode to the dump file, every time page data is written to file, it is then release in memory.

 Regex pattern heuristics - resource attribute is parse not basing on the order in the html file, but by its text pattern. so it is basically guessing a token of text to determine its field, this is designed since resources is a mix of a book and a course.